Nico Mannion: Golden State Warriors (2020–2021)

-Virtus Bologna (2021–present)
+Virtus Bologna (2021–2023)

 On August 10, 2021, Mannion signed a two-year contract with Italian club Virtus Bologna of the Lega Basket Serie A, a team with the ambition of winning the EuroCup and qualify to the EuroLeague.
 The deal was closed in 24 hours after the end of the free agency.
 After having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
 However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milano.

 On 29 September 2022, after having ousted Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
+However, despite good premises Virtus ended the EuroLeague season at 14th place, thus it did not qualify for the playoffs.
+Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
+In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.

+Saski Baskonia (2023)

+On June 26, 2023, Mannion signed a two-year contract with Spanish club Saski Baskonia of the Liga ACB and the Euroleague.
+In twelve league games, Mannion averaged 2.0 points, 0.7 rebounds and 2.0 assists per game, playing 10 minutes per contest.
+On December 21, Mannion and Baskonia reached an agreement to end the contract.

+Pallacanestro Varese (2023-2024)

+On December 21, 2023, Mannion signed a one-and-a-half-year contract with Italian club Pallacanestro Varese of the Lega Basket Serie A.

+Olimpia Milano (2024-present)

+On November 4, 2024, he signed with Olimpia Milano on a 2+1 contract, with a buyout fee paid to Pallacanestro Varese.